Operation Outside the Box: Pre-strike activity

 In July 2007, an explosion occurred in Musalmiya, northern Syria.
-The official Sana news agency said 15 Syrian military personnel were killed and 50 people were injured.
+The official news agency, SANA, said 15 Syrian military personnel were killed and 50 people were injured.
 The agency reported only that "very explosive products" blew up after a fire broke out at the facility.
 The edition of 26 September of Jane's Defence Weekly claimed that the explosion happened during tests to weaponise a Scud-C missile with mustard gas.

 A senior U.S. official told ABC News that, in early summer 2007, Israel had discovered a suspected Syrian nuclear facility, and that the Mossad then "managed to either co-opt one of the facility's workers or to insert a spy posing as an employee" at the suspected Syrian nuclear site, and through this was able to get pictures of the target from on the ground."

 In mid August 2007, Israeli commandos from the Sayeret Matkal reconnaissance unit covertly raided the suspected Syrian nuclear facility and brought nuclear material back to Israel.
 Two helicopters ferried twelve commandos to the site in order to get photographic evidence and soil samples.
 The commandos were probably dressed in Syrian uniforms.
 Although the mission was successful, it had to be aborted earlier than planned after the Israelis were spotted by Syrian soldiers.
 Soil analysis revealed traces of nuclear activity.
 There was disagreement between CIA director Michael Hayden and Mossad director Meir Dagan about whether the site should be bombed.
 Hayden was fearful that this would cause an all-out war, but Dagan was sure that Assad would not react, so long as the bombing was done covertly and not publicized.
 Anonymous sources reported that once material was tested and confirmed to have come from North Korea, the United States approved an Israeli attack on the site.
 Senior U.S. officials later claimed that they were not involved in or approved the attack, but were informed in advance.
-In his memoir Decision Points, President George W. Bush wrote that Prime Minister Olmert requested that the U.S. bomb the Syrian site, but Bush refused, saying the intelligence was not definitive on whether the plant was part of a nuclear weapons program.
+In his memoir, President G. W. Bush wrote that Prime Minister Olmert requested that the U.S. bomb the Syrian site, but Bush refused, saying the intelligence was not definitive on whether the plant was part of a nuclear weapons program.
 Bush claimed that Olmert did not ask for a green light for an attack and that he did not give one, but that Olmert acted alone and did what he thought was necessary to protect Israel.
 Another report indicated that Israel planned to attack the site as early as 14 July, but some U.S. officials, including Secretary of State Condoleezza Rice, preferred a public condemnation of Syria, thereby delaying the military strike until Israel feared the information would leak to the press.
 The Sunday Times also reported that the mission was "personally directed" by Israeli Defense Minister Ehud Barak.